nolanlawson/node-websql/README.md

 `sqlite3` API which this module uses.
 At this time, that means the `db.all()` and `db.run()` methods.
 See the [sqlite3 docs](https://github.com/mapbox/node-sqlite3) for more info.

+### In the browser

+You can also use this module in the browser (via Browserify/Webpack/etc.), in which case it will just use
+`window.openDatabase`, meaning you are subject to [browser WebSQL support](http://caniuse.com/#feat=sql-storage).

 Goals
 ----